THE COST OF RE- BRANDING continued part 2

 Although Christian was unaware of the similarities between his business and Musashi, his lack of knowledge and ignorance about trademarking did not stand up in court.
-Not only did he lose his $200,000 business investment, he was forced to pay court costs to Nestle and ultimately declared bankruptcy.
-To read more about his story go to: https://tinyurl.com/ya5nwe7x
+Not only did he lose his $200,000 business investment, but he was also forced to pay court costs to Nestle and ultimately declared bankruptcy.
+To read more about his story go to https://tinyurl.com/ya5nwe7x

-Both A-Sashi and INTAUS Group are examples of the immense cost and devastation of a trademark dispute.
+Both A-Sashi and INTAUS Group are examples of the immense damage and devastation of a trademark dispute.

 Time and Energy

-The effort of creating a new name, logo and marketing plan can be time consuming.
-Specialists must be consulted, research conducted, and new trademarks put in place.
+The effort of creating a new name, logo and marketing plan can be time-consuming.
+Specialists must consult, research conducted, and new trademarks put in place.

-As seen in the cases of A-Sashi and INTAUS, it’s not enough to simply set up a domain name and create a marketing plan.
-A lack of groundwork in setting up a business may cost thousands of dollars, if not the business itself.
+As seen in the cases of A-Sashi and INTAUS, it’s not enough to set up a domain name and create a marketing plan.
+A lack of groundwork in setting up a business may cost thousands of dollars, if not the company itself.

-Looking at the figures, the daily cost of a trademark works out to only 45 cents per day, or a little over $3 per week.
-The peace of mind provided for such a low cost is immense, compared to the huge cost of legal fees and rebranding.
+Looking at the figures, the daily cost of a trademark works out to only 45 cents per day or a little over $3 per week.
+The peace of mind provided for such a low cost is immense, compared to the enormous cost of legal fees and re-branding.